In This Article

 My first thoughts about this were “how hard can this be?”
 But then I started thinking a bit deeper and wondering about their ability to understand English.
-Could they understand something as abstract as culture?
+Could they understand something as abstract as a culture?
 Could I deal with children from that age?
 I deal with diversity in the classroom, but then with adults, not children.

-Plenty of questions that I had to find an answer for.
+Plenty of questions that I had to find an answer to.
 The first one was easy: English.
 Microsoft assured me that language would not be much of a problem since there would be a teacher present who would be able to translate, if and when necessary.